sjasthi/chutes-n-ladders/README.md

 ## TODO
-- [ ] Refactor the code to be more reusable and organized
 - [ ] Add more design details (structure of code, main interfaces, etc) to README
 - [ ] Write test cases
 - [ ] Enhance